 Our activities include: evaluating our worship space, planning the environment for the liturgical seasons and decorating with the future in mind.
 In doing the above, we are always mindful of the church’s directives regarding the environment and continually strive to keep the assembly in mind.
 While God can never be totally contained in any art form, the decorations should give us an avenue of approach and help us experience God’s presence.

-Everyone participates in preparing the environment for Christmas and Easter seasons.
+Time Commitment: Everyone participates in preparing the environment for Christmas and Easter seasons.
 Smaller groups take turns setting up and taking down other seasons or parish events.